CiscoCXSecurity/phrasendrescher/README.md

 ## The Plugins

-p|d cracks key passphrases, password hashes, accounts of remote web applications or whatever a plugin was designed for.
+pd cracks key passphrases, password hashes, accounts of remote web applications or whatever a plugin was designed for.
 The actually cracking process is provided by plugins.
 In this release, there are four modules included in the package: